GrandMoff100/HomeAssistantAPI/README.md

 ## Contributing

 We welcome contributions very warmly.
-If you have an idea or some code you want to add to the project please fork this repository, make you changes, and open a pull request.
-Most likely your changes wil get merged if your code passes flake8 without any errors, and adds some functionality to the project.
+If you have an idea or some code you want to add to the project please fork this repository, make your changes, and open a pull request.
+Most likely your changes will get merged if your code passes flake8 without any errors, and adds some functionality to the project.
-We'd love to see your ideas and perspective!
+We'd love to incorporate your unique ideas and perspective!